nintervik/2D-Particle-System/docs/README.md

 ![psystem_unity](https://user-images.githubusercontent.com/25589509/38539516-cc407fb4-3c98-11e8-9ae4-5d5439e189ba.PNG)

+But how this particles are managed thorugh the system? do we need to generate a completly new particle each time?
+Will this affect the perdormance?
+We will discuss this in the next section.

 When working in 3D enviroments particle textures are often mapped in a 3D geometry to create more interesting effects.
 This is called blending geometry and it's quite impressive!
 Here's a quick video on how particles are done in League of Legends using this technique.

 <iframe width="854" height="480" src="https://www.youtube.com/embed/FUu2WNcJbtE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Okay, I think that's enough theory for now, we must build the system in order to use it.
 So let's get to work!